nikolaimerritt/LogicalEnglish/README.md

 ## Running the codemirror client
 From `LogicalEnglish/vscode-package/server`, run `lsp-ws-proxy --listen 0.0.0.0:8888 -- le-server --stdio` (notice the space between `--` and `le-server`).
 This launches a WebSocket proxy to the language server that listens on port `8888` of local IP `0.0.0.0`.
 Verify that this works by opening `0.0.0.0:8888` on Google Chrome or Firefox.
 The webpage should say "OK".

 From `LogicalEnglish/codemirror-client/frontend`, run `npm run start` (you may have to first run `export --openssl-legacy-provider` or similar).
 This starts the codemirror client on `localhost:4000`.
 Open `localhost:4000` in Google Chrome or Mozilla Firefox.
-You should see four code editors: the bottom editor is a Logical English editor that is connected to the language server.
+You should see the codemirror editor.